longevity-genie/biothings-typed-client/README.md

 The library currently provides the following typed clients:

-- `TypedVariantClient` / `TypedVariantClientAsync`: For accessing variant data
+- `VariantClient` / `VariantClientAsync`: For accessing variant data
 - More clients coming soon...

 ## Response Models